alanlorenzetti/cerebro/README.md

 This software was conceived to find and count spontaneous mutants of _Halobacterium salinarum_ NRC-1 when grown on solid media.
 For that, it will used pre-processed photographies of plated colonies and apply a pattern recognition approach to define which of them are mutants.

 On the image below you will see an example.
 The left photography shows the pre-processed image (input), and the right one shows the image after being processed.
-The program circulated all valid colonies (satisfying parameters), giving the green color for normal ones and red color for mutants.
-Images like this will be put in the user defined imageOutputDir.
+The program circled all valid colonies (satisfying parameters), giving the green color for normal ones and red color for mutants.
+Processed images will be put in the user defined imageOutputDir.

 <img align="center" src="/examples/processed/.processed_image.png">

 The software will also write in the user defined resultsDir three additional files:

 * __features.txt__: A tab-separated table with all the segmented colonies of each image (each spot named colony_#), alongside with each of the features computed by EBImage::computeFeatures.shape, EBImage::computeFeatures.basic and EBImage::computeFeatures.moment.
-* __generalAndMutCounts.txt__: A tab-separated table with the amount of valid colonies (sum of normal colonies and mutant colonies) and mutant colonies.
+* __generalAndMutCounts.txt__: A tab-separated table with the amount of valid colonies and mutant colonies, where the number of valid colonies is the sum of normal colonies and mutant colonies.
 * __colony_redIntensity_scatter.svg__: This chart shows a scatter plot of two variables computed for each valid colony of an entire experiment. x-axis shows the mean red intensity and y-axis shows the standard deviation of red intensity.
-The decision boundary is given by a percentile approach, were mutants are the 1% having the higher mean red intensity and the 1% having the lower standard deviation of red intensity.
+The decision boundary is given by an oversimplified approach based on percentiles, were mutants are the 1% having the higher mean red intensity and the 1% having the lower standard deviation of red intensity.

 <p align="center">
 <img src="/examples/colony_redIntensity_scatter.png">